|

 Manresa

-Spanish, 1947, commemorating the same First Philatelic Congress at Manresa as above
+Spanish, 1947, three cinderellas commemorating the same First Philatelic Congress at Manresa

-featuring the interior of the cave at Manresa
+featuring the retreat house and the interior of the cave at Manresa

-A second to the right cinderella, issued by the Charity Secretariate of the Railway Brotherhood of St. Ignatius Loyola,
+Two cinderellas, one issued by the Charity Secretariat of the Railway Brotherhood of St. Ignatius Loyola,

-is based on a drawing of Ignatius Writing the Spiritual Exercises at Manresa by Fr.
-Francisco de Paula Morell SJ
+based on a drawing, Ignatius Writing the Spiritual Exercises at Manresa, by Fr.
+Francisco de Paula Morell SJ, as is the one below.

 SPAIN, 1983, Scott 2351, featuring the Church of Nuestra Señora del Mar (Our Lady of the Sea) in Barcelona, Spain where Ignatius used to beg.